Let’s build.

 What to expect when you volunteer with Habitat for Humanity East Central Ohio

-If you’ve haven’t volunteered with us before, you may be wondering what to expect.
-We’ve put together some information that we hope will help you feel confident when you arrive to build.
-If you have additional questions, get in touch with our Volunteer Partnership team—they’re happy to help.
+If you haven’t volunteered with us before, you may be wondering what to expect.
+We’ve put together information to help you feel prepared and confident when you arrive on site.
+And if you have questions along the way, our team is here to help guide next steps.

 What to Expect: Volunteering with Habitat